-As a user, how often do you add items to your shopping cart and then abandon or postpone purchase on an e-commerce app?
+How often do you add items to your shopping cart and then abandon or postpone purchases on an e-commerce app?
 Quite often, right?

 Doesn’t a well-crafted and timed push notification highlighting a price drop in any of the items that you added to cart tempt you to “buy now”?